You have a business and you want to sell lots, or am I wrong?

-That’s all.
+That’s it.

-Let’s say that, to put it simply, marketing is a contest to win people’s attention and copywriting is your way of winning that contest.
+To put it simply, marketing is a contest to win people’s attention and copywriting is your way of winning that contest.

-I didn’t tell you at the time but I kept an ace up my sleeve, which is the most important element that should never be missing, and I did it because I wanted to dedicate it the time it deserves.
+Which is the most important element that should never be missing, and I did it because I wanted to dedicate it the time it deserves.

 So here it is.
 My ace up the sleeve to convince customers of all kinds with my copy which I’ve learned from the best copywriters in history.